How Brazil's 'devastation bill' puts Amazon at risk of deforestation

 The law was passed with support from the powerful agribusiness-aligned caucus and has been praised by the mining sector.

-Lula was criticised by environmentalists for his public silence as the bill advanced in Congress, while his energy, transportation and agriculture ministers showed support for it.
+Lula faced environmentalists' criticism for his public silence as the bill advanced in Congress, while his energy, transportation and agriculture ministers showed support for it.

 Which projects could benefit from the new rules?

-The law may help unlock controversial projects, such as state-run oil firm Petrobras' bid to drill for oil at the mouth of the Amazon river, which environmentalists say could unleash an oil rush in the region.
+The law may help unlock controversial projects, such as state-run oil firm Petrobras' bid to extract oil near the mouth of the Amazon river, which environmentalists say could unleash an oil rush in the region.

-It could also speed up the repaving of an 885-km (550 miles) road across one of the best preserved tracts of the Brazilian rainforest and the Ferrogrão railway, which international traders want built to transport grains through the forest for export.
+It could also speed up the repaving of an 885-km (550-mile) road across one of the best preserved tracts of the Brazilian rainforest and the Ferrogrão railway, which international traders want built to transport grains through the forest for export.

 These projects, all backed by Lula, have faced licensing and legal hurdles for years.